Expect your due date to be about 10 months after your last period—not nine like we always hear.

 Pretty much every mama out there has found themselves searching the internet for a due date calculator.
 Whether you are trying to conceive with specific timing in mind, or are already pregnant and curious to know when your little bundle will arrive, thinking about due dates is super exciting.

-So let's discuss what due dates are, and most importantly, how to determining when your due date is!
+Let's discuss what due dates are, and most importantly, how to determine when your due date is.

 What is a due date?

 Due dates have a lot of terminologies, all referring to the same thing.
 You might hear:

 - Estimated date of childbirth (EDC)

 - Estimated date of confinement (EDC) (… wait, what?
 Back in the day, women were confined to a bed or hospital when they gave birth, hence the word confinement.)